rudi-c/rudi-c.github.io/_posts/2014-05-04-porting-to-jekyll.md

 Because my website is now repository-based, it is also more difficult to write posts on the fly, especially on a computer where I do not have all my developer utilities set up.

-Additionally, updating plugins will require more work than simply pressing on the "update" button.
+Additionally, updating plugins will require more work than simply pressing the "update" button.

 Fortunately, in my situation, these are just minor inconveniences.
 My website is small and is unlikely to grow into thousands of pages.
 I rarely need to write and publish posts urgently, and do not require the latest gadgets.

 And there we go!
-I am not a web developer and usually go with the past of least effort when it comes to websites, but the process of converting to Jekyll was quite fun and well worth the time invested.
+I am not a web developer and usually go with the path of least effort when it comes to websites, but the process of converting to Jekyll was quite fun and well worth the time invested.